jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_1.rst

     :emphasize-lines: 2

     def converse_non_implication(input_1, input_2):
-        return True if not p and q else False if not p and q:
+        return True if not input_1 and input_2 else False if not input_1 and input_2:
             return True
         else:
             return False